zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

        ![](images/emmonlab6step13.png " ")

 ## **step 7:** Administration Groups and Template Collections
 Administration groups are designed to simplify the process of setting up targets for management in Enterprise Manager.
 Typically, management settings such as monitoring settings and compliance standards are applied to a target manually or by custom scripts defined by the administrator.
-With Administration Groups, you can combine these management settings (e.g. monitoring settings, compliance standards and cloud policies) into a container (called template collections) and associate them with the Administration Group.
-Once that one-time setup is done, all you need to do is add the target to the Administration Group, and Enterprise Manager will automatically apply the associated management settings to the target as it joins the group.
+With Administration Groups, you first define a hierarchy of administration groups where targets in each group have the same management settings.
+Next for each administration group, define and combine management settings (e.g. monitoring settings, compliance standards and cloud policies) into a container (called template collections) and associate them with the appropriate Administration Group.
+Once that one-time setup is done, all you need to do is add the target to the appropriate Administration Group, and Enterprise Manager will automatically apply the associated management settings to the target as it joins the group.
 This greatly simplifies and streamlines the process of target setup.
 It also enables a datacenter to easily scale as new targets are added to Enterprise Manager for management.

 1. Log into an Enterprise Manager VM (using provided IP).
 The Enterprise Manager credentials are “emadmin/welcome1”.
      ![](images/emmonlab7step1.png " ")